 Freitas et al. (2021) first characterized the spectral characteristics of marine plastic samples under different conditions such as amount of sunlight, time of day, as well as wet and dry samples.
 This spectral response was recorded by a hyperspectral camera (Specim FX10e), in a laboratory, which was placed 1 meter above the marine litter samples.
 The two other means of analyzing plastic's spectral properties using a hyperspectral sensor included a manned aircraft (A Cessna F150L) and an unmanned aerial vehicle (Grifo-X).
 The two aircrafts observed plastic targets in Faial Island Azores from 16th to 25th of September of 2020.
 Similarly to the experiment conducted by Topouzelis et al. (2019), the targets had a 10 x 10 meter resolution to match the resolution of the Sentinel-2 satellite.
+A 10 by 10 meter object on the Earth's surface will be equivalent to 1 by 1 pixel of the Sentinel-2 satellite.
 The two aircrafts were launched to fly above the plastic targets at different altitudes, a few moments before or after Sentinel-2 satellite would fly over the area.
 Freitas et al. (2021) noted that the data collected by the multispectral sensor of the Sentinel-2 satellite was contained less reliable information than the aircrafts' data, due to the effects of cloud cover.
 Sentinel-2's multispectral data is affected by cloud cover since clouds block direct sunlight from hitting the objects.
 This leads to variations in the energy of the reflections as well as the absorption coming from the objects on Earth's surface (Arroyo-Mora et al. 2021).